reshapiro/audio-fun/README.md

 The optional arguments will be added as is to each file.

 Note that this script does not actually add the tags to flac files.
-Its purpose is to provide an initial set of tag values in a separate file that can be edited manually before importing.
-To do the import, use **meta-flac-import** (see below).
+Its purpose is to provide an initial set of tag values in a separate files that can be edited manually before importing.
+To do the import, use **import-tags** (see below).

-<h2>meta-flac-import</h2>
+<h2>import-tags</h2>
-This  script imports a directory of metaflac files into a parallel directory of flac files.
+This  script imports a directory of tag files into a parallel directory of flac files.
+The arguments are the tags directory and the flac directory.

 To run this the *metaflac* command must be on your PATH.